Lloyd Robert Borrett

 On the western side of the house a solitary UHF aerial stood proudly erect.
 The UHF CB radio provided an emergency backup communications path should the phone line ever be cut off.

-Raydon aerial array Jan 2003
+"Raydon" aerial array Jan 2003

 "Raydon" aerial array (January 2003)